Dangerous Conditions in Crosswalks

-An inspection/study of the site of the accident can offer valuable information that may affect liability.
+An inspection/study of the accident site can offer valuable information that may affect liability.
 For example, the proximity of the crosswalk to buildings such as hospitals, schools, or senior centers would require supplemental safety measures for secure crossing.
-Such additional features could include flashing lights, or warning devices alerting drivers to slower walkers or pedestrians who are smaller than standard height.Traffic Conditions in Area of Crosswalk
+Additional features could include flashing lights or warning devices alerting drivers to slower walkers or smaller pedestrians than standard height.Traffic Conditions in Area of Crosswalk

-If the crosswalk is located within an area that has high traffic density, or multiple lanes, or a greater speed limit than surrounding areas, supplemental safety measures should exist.
+If the crosswalk is located within an area with high traffic density, multiple lanes, or a greater speed limit than surrounding areas, supplemental safety measures should exist.
 Examples include speed tables or signal lights.
-An expert on traffic engineering should conduct a thorough analysis of the traffic patterns affecting the subject crosswalk.Improper Lighting and Other Visibility Problems
+An expert on traffic engineering should thoroughly analyze the traffic patterns affecting the subject crosswalk.Improper Lighting and Other Visibility Problems

 If the subject incident happened in the daytime, the traffic expert should evaluate if sunshine could have affected driver visibility and if there were changes that could have been implemented to mitigate the potential for sun blindness.
 If the collision took place in darkness, analysis of the lighting conditions would be critical.
-Be aware that government entities are largely immune if it is determined that the lights were malfunctioning.
+Be aware that government entities are largely immune if it is determined that the lights are malfunctioning.

 Other visibility problems besides those involving lighting could affect the safety of a crosswalk.
-If the crosswalk is located near a bus stop, the crossing should account for the high volume of pedestrians that may be using it as well as the decreased visibility that exists when a bus is stopped near the intersection.
-Along those same lines, if vehicles parked on the streets negatively affect the crosswalk's visibility, that factor could contribute to the establishment of a dangerous condition.Conditions That Work Against Establishing a Dangerous Condition
+If the crosswalk is located near a bus stop, the crossing should account for the high volume of pedestrians that may be using it and the decreased visibility that exists when a bus is stopped near the intersection.
+Along those same lines, if vehicles parked on the streets negatively affect the crosswalk's visibility, that factor could contribute to a dangerous condition.Conditions That Work Against Establishing a Dangerous Condition

-If signs, signals, or flashing lights accompany the crosswalk, there is much less of a likelihood that a finding of a dangerous condition will be determined.
-Other safety enhancements such as islands and raised medians, curb extenders, crossing islands, enhanced lighting, and speed reduction measures will all work against an establishment of the Dangerous Condition requirement.Many Government Immunities
+If signs, signals, or flashing lights accompany the crosswalk, there is much less likely that a finding of a dangerous condition will be determined.
+Other safety enhancements such as islands and raised medians, curb extenders, crossing islands, enhanced lighting, and speed reduction measures will all work against establishing the Dangerous Condition requirement.Many Government Immunities